Sheriff's Sale FAQ

 **This information is provided as a general guide only and is in no way to be considered legal advice or legally binding in any way.
 They are simply answers to commonly asked questions. **

 Sales are advertised for 3 consecutive weeks (always on Tuesdays), in the Fremont News Messenger.
-A Sheriff Sale list may also be viewed in the glass case inside the double doors at the Sandusky County Jail.
-These properties are also listed on the Sandusky County Website.
-Click here to view the properties.
+These properties are also listed on the Sandusky County Website and/or listed at https://sandusky.sheriffsaleauction.ohio.gov.

 The property belongs to the defendant until it is sold and the sale confirmed by the Court.
 Permission from the owner must be obtained to gain access; this includes buyers, appraisers, inspectors or any other persons.
 The Sheriff Deputy has no contact or information on the Defendant or on the condition or layout of the house.
 The Sheriff’s Office has no keys to the house.